Postman's Park: Closure of London's burial grounds

 The severe lack of burial space in London meant that graves would be frequently reused in London's burial grounds, and the difficulty of digging without disturbing existing graves led to bodies often simply being stacked on top of each other to fit the available space and covered with a layer of earth.
 Differing numbers of parishioners in each parish led to burial grounds being used at different rates, and by the mid-19th century, the ground level of the St Botolph's Aldersgate churchyard was 6 ft above that of the Christ Church Greyfriars burial ground, and 4 ft above that of the St Leonard, Foster Lane, burial ground.

 In 1831 and 1848, serious outbreaks of cholera had overwhelmed the crowded cemeteries of London, causing bodies to be stacked in heaps awaiting burial, and even relatively recent graves to be exhumed to make way for new burials.
 Public health policy at this time was generally shaped by the miasma theory, and the bad smells and risks of disease caused by piled bodies and exhumed rotting corpses caused great public concern.

 A Royal Commission established in 1842 to investigate the problem concluded that London's burial grounds were so overcrowded that it was impossible to dig a new grave without cutting through an existing one.
 Sir Edwin Chadwick testified that each year, 20,000 adults and 30,000 children were being buried in less than 218 acre of already overcrowded burial grounds; the Commission heard that one cemetery, Spa Fields in Clerkenwell, designed to hold 1,000 bodies, contained 80,000 graves, and that gravediggers throughout London were obliged to shred bodies in order to cram the remains into available grave space.

-The Burials Act 1851
+Burial Act 1852

-In the wake of public concerns following the cholera epidemics and the findings of the Royal Commission, the Act to Amend the Laws Concerning the Burial of the Dead in the Metropolis (Burials Act) was passed in 1851.
+In the wake of public concerns following the cholera epidemics and the findings of the royal commission, the Burial Act 1852 was passed.
 Under the Burials Act, new burials were prohibited in what were then the built-up areas of London.
 Seven large cemeteries had recently opened a short distance from London and temporarily became London's main burial grounds, and in 1849 the 2200 acre Brookwood Cemetery in Brookwood, Surrey, with space for 240,000 graves, was opened by the London Necropolis Company.
 Connected to London by the London Necropolis Railway in 1854, it was at the time the world's largest cemetery.
 It was projected that, on the basis of one body per grave with each grave being reused after 10 years, Brookwood Cemetery would suffice to house the dead of London forever.